fluent/fluentd-docs-gitbook/deployment/multi-process-workers.md

 These parameters must be specified when you use the file buffer.

-With multi process workers, you cannot use the fixed `path` configuration for file buffer because it conflicts buffer file path between processes.
+With multi-process workers, you cannot use the fixed `path` configuration for file buffer because it conflicts buffer file path between processes.

 ```